Without your team your dream goes nowhere, without money to pay your team, your team can't functionRead more...

 The art of entrepreneurship is to be able to make decisions when things are blurry and cloudy

-Padideh Kamali-Zare, PhD in Biological Physics, is CEO of Darmiyan, a company advancing their cognitive future with BrainSee, a patented AI-powered algorithm that provides the first viable solution for early detection of Alzheimer’s disease.
+Padideh Kamali-Zare, PhD in Biological Physics, is the CEO of Darmiyan, a company advancing their cognitive future with BrainSee, a patented AI-powered algorithm that provides the first viable solution for early detection of Alzheimer’s disease.
 BrainSee is a virtual microscope that using only current standard, non-invasive, medical procedures such as routine clinical brain MRI, reveals the details of the human brain invisible to the human eye.
 Prior to founding Darmiyan, Padideh was an adjunct assistant professor of neuroscience at NYU, New York.

 Padideh holds a Ph.D. in Biological Physics from KTH Royal Institute of Technology.